tzx/page/content/blog/2021-06-28-rust-polymorphism.md

-In Rust, enums are allowed to have data along with them, meaning we can create a `Animal` enum to hold our `Dog` and `Cat` structs (although we didn't hold data in our Traits example.
+In Rust, enums are allowed to have data along with them, meaning we can create a `Animal` enum to hold our `Dog` and `Cat` structs (although we didn't hold data for our structs in our Traits example).
 We also can hold a `Vec<Animal>` without needing to use dynamic dispatch.
 I believe how it works under the hood is something that is similar to tagged unions which only needs compile time checks.
 To achieve polymorphism, we can implement a function on the enum with a `match` expression to have a single place for our shared behavior.

 ```rust
 enum Animal {